 - Normalize — For each developer in each domain,

-findings per MR is calculated to account for volume differences.
+findings per MR is calculated.

 - Average — The four domain scores are averaged into a single Overall Score.